leonardinius/leonardinius.github.io/_posts/2016-02-11-letsencrypt-automatic-renewal.md

 permalink: 2016/02/letsencrypt-automatic-renewal/
 ---

-Q Today I learned how to use [Let's encrypt certificate program][1] to automatically and periodically renew HTTPS/SSL certificates at @Galeoconsultig.
+Today I learned how to use [Let's encrypt certificate program][1] to automatically and periodically renew HTTPS/SSL certificates at @Galeoconsultig.
 I hear you loudly wondering "Why?".
 The reason is the Let's encrypt initiative provides you free of charge certificates with limited lifespan.
 At the moment